rguisewite/gree-hvac-mqtt-bridge/README.md

 Note: This command may vary depending on your OS (e.g. Linux, macOS, CygWin).
 If facing problems, please consult the appropriate netcat manual.

 ## Changelog

+[1.2.3/1.2.4]

+- Adding temperatureUnits as a configurable state through config.json

 [1.2.2]